-Note: New please confirm this statement reflects the practice in you school/college: In accordance with KCSiE 2022 we will maintain information on cohorts of children who have been open to social care, have had a social worker or who are closed to social care and may have returned to the family home.
+Note: New please confirm this statement reflects the practice in you school/college: In accordance with KCSiE 2023 we will maintain information on cohorts of children who have been open to social care, have had a social worker or who are closed to social care and may have returned to the family home.
 This information will only be considered for sharing 'if appropriate' with the new school or provider in advance of the child leaving to allow for the new school to continue supporting the children who have had a social worker or been victims of abuse, including those who are currently receiving support through the 'Channel' programme.
-(KCSIE 2022 page 163 and Annex C).